HB-1857

 Pennsylvania HB 1857 — Artificial Intelligence Transparency in Services Act

-Requires business entities that use artificial intelligence in consumer interactions directed at Pennsylvania residents to disclose the use of AI in a clear and conspicuous manner at the beginning of the interaction.
-When the AI-assisted interaction involves a high-impact decision — one that materially affects legal rights, employment, housing, credit, education, health care, or access to government benefits — the business must also inform the consumer of the right to request human review, which must be commenced within 14 days and completed within 28 days.
-Enforcement is exclusively by the Attorney General under the state Unfair Trade Practices and Consumer Protection Law, with civil penalties up to $2,500 per violation.
-The bill applies broadly to any for-profit business entity and contains no size or revenue thresholds.
+Requires business entities that use AI in consumer interactions with Pennsylvania residents to disclose that use clearly and conspicuously at the beginning of the interaction, in plain language accessible to individuals with disabilities or limited English proficiency.
+When AI is involved in a high-impact decision — one materially affecting legal rights, employment, housing, credit, education, health care, or government benefits — the business must also inform the consumer of their right to human review, and must commence that review within 14 days and deliver a decision within 28 days.
+Upon request, the business must provide timely access to a human representative if one is reasonably available.
+Enforcement is by the Attorney General under the Unfair Trade Practices and Consumer Protection Law, with civil penalties up to $2,500 per violation.

 Summary

-Requires business entities that use artificial intelligence in consumer interactions directed at Pennsylvania residents to disclose the use of AI in a clear and conspicuous manner at the beginning of the interaction.
-When the AI-assisted interaction involves a high-impact decision — one that materially affects legal rights, employment, housing, credit, education, health care, or access to government benefits — the business must also inform the consumer of the right to request human review, which must be commenced within 14 days and completed within 28 days.
-Enforcement is exclusively by the Attorney General under the state Unfair Trade Practices and Consumer Protection Law, with civil penalties up to $2,500 per violation.
-The bill applies broadly to any for-profit business entity and contains no size or revenue thresholds.
+Requires business entities that use AI in consumer interactions with Pennsylvania residents to disclose that use clearly and conspicuously at the beginning of the interaction, in plain language accessible to individuals with disabilities or limited English proficiency.
+When AI is involved in a high-impact decision — one materially affecting legal rights, employment, housing, credit, education, health care, or government benefits — the business must also inform the consumer of their right to human review, and must commence that review within 14 days and deliver a decision within 28 days.
+Upon request, the business must provide timely access to a human representative if one is reasonably available.
+Enforcement is by the Attorney General under the Unfair Trade Practices and Consumer Protection Law, with civil penalties up to $2,500 per violation.

 Enforcement & Penalties